facebook/react/docs/docs/jsx-in-depth.md

 A React component can't return multiple React elements, but a single JSX expression can have multiple children, so if you want a component to render multiple things you can wrap it in a `div` like this.

-When you pass JSX as the children, `props.children` does not actually let you access the child component from the parent.
-Instead, it lets you access the return value of `React.createElement` calls using the `React.Children` helper library.
-Generally, accessing children in this way is only useful to return in a render function, rather than modifying or altering the children.

 ### JavaScript Expressions

 You can pass any JavaScript expression as children, by enclosing it within `{}`.
 For example, these expressions are equivalent: